UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 ### Create a load balancing rule

 A load balancer rule defines how traffic is distributed between VMs.
-The rule listens for traffic on a frontend IP address, then distributes it among the backend pool.
+The rule listens for traffic on a front-end IP address, then distributes it among the back-end pool.

 1. Navigate to your load balancer by clicking on **All services** in the favourites panel, then selecting **Load balancers** under the networking section.

-2. Select the load balancer you created earlier from the list.
+2. From the list, select the load balancer you created earlier.

 3. In the blade for your load balancer, select **Load balancing rules** under the **Settings** section.